-Teachers and administrators have requested more reading comprehension professional development, especially specific to meeting the needs of English Learners and Students with disabilities.
+Teachers and administrators have requested more professional development, especially specific to meeting the needs of English Learners and Students with disabilities.
 They appreciate the Wellness Days and shared that with the extended school day, they need more of these Wellness Days and a longer winter break.
-Middle school teachers and administrators would like school policies, procedures, and supports that better address the specific needs of middle school students around vaping, drug use, puberty, and gang activity.